Dictate Emails in Gmail on Mac: Step-by-Step Guide

 Spoken drafts and written emails sound different.
 When you speak, you use filler words, repeat phrases, and build sentences that work verbally but look loose on screen.
 A 30-second spoken email often needs cleanup before it's ready to send.

-Hearsy's optional AI enhancement step runs your transcription through a language model before pasting.
-The Email template does three specific things:
+Some system-wide dictation apps offer an AI enhancement step that runs your transcription through a language model before pasting.
+For example, Hearsy's Email template does three specific things:

 In practice, this is what that looks like: